Odoacer: Fall and death

 The following summer, the Visigothic king Alaric II demonstrated what Wolfram calls "one of the rare displays of Gothic solidarity" and sent military aid to help his kinsman, forcing Odoacer to raise his siege.
 Theodoric emerged from Ticinum, and on 11 August 490, the armies of the two kings clashed on the Adda River.
 Odoacer again was defeated and forced back into Ravenna, where Theodoric besieged him.
 Ravenna proved to be invulnerable, surrounded by marshes and estuaries and easily supplied by small boats from its hinterlands, as Procopius later pointed out in his History.
 Further, Tufa remained at large in the strategic valley of the Adige near Trent, and received unexpected reinforcements when dissent amongst Theodoric's ranks led to sizable desertions.
 That same year, the Vandals took their turn to strike while both sides were fully engaged and invaded Sicily.
 While Theodoric was engaged with them, his ally Fredericus, king of the Rugians, began to oppress the inhabitants of Pavia, whom the latter's forces had been garrisoned to protect.
-Once Theodoric intervened in person in late August, 491, his punitive acts drove Fredericus to desert with his followers to Tufa.
+Once Theodoric intervened in person in late August 491, his punitive acts drove Fredericus to desert with his followers to Tufa.

 By this time, however, Odoacer appeared to have lost all hope of victory.
-A large-scale sortie he sent out of Ravenna on the night of 9/10 July 491 ended in failure, during which his commander-in-chief, Livilia, along with the best of his Herulian soldiers were killed.
+A large-scale sortie he sent out of Ravenna on the night of 9/10 July 491 ended in failure, during which his commander-in-chief, Livilia, along with the best of his Herulian soldiers, was killed.
 On 29 August 492, the Goths were about to assemble enough ships at Rimini to set up an effective blockade of Ravenna.
 Despite these decisive losses, the war dragged on until 25 February 493 when John, bishop of Ravenna, was able to negotiate a treaty between Theodoric and Odoacer to occupy Ravenna together and share joint rule.
 After a three-year siege, Theodoric entered the city on 5 March.
 Odoacer died ten days later, slain by Theodoric while they shared a meal.
 Theodoric had plotted to have a group of his followers kill him while the two kings were feasting together in the imperial palace of Honorius "Ad Laurentum" ("At the Laurel Grove"); when this plan went astray, Theodoric drew his sword and struck him on the collarbone.
 In response to Odoacer's dying question, "Where is God?"
 Theodoric cried, "This is what you did to my friends."
 Theodoric was said to have stood over the body of his dead rival and exclaimed, "The man has no bones in his body."